 Some studies show that community gardens can improve the well-being of the entire community by bringing residents together and creating social ties.
 This activity can reduce crime, particularly if gardens are utilized in vacant lots.
 In fact, vacant land has the opposite effect of community gardens, including increased litter, chemical and tire dumping, drug use, and decreased property values.
 By creating community gardens, neighborhoods can teach useful skills in gardening, food production, selling, and business.
 The National Recreation and Park Association published an in-depth guide to building a community garden in parks through the Grow Your Park Initiative, which can be found on their website.
-17
+Simsbury is fortunate to have a 100+ plot Community Garden on Sand Hill Road that features large and small, organic and non-organic spaces.